image of a CSC case-manager taking phone call for ADF medical transition

 They may also invite you to work through your Invalidity Benefit options and elections during your consultation.

-Step 3: Drafting your classification decision.
+3. Drafting your classification decision

 When your Case Manager is ready to make an assessment, they will draft a classification decision and contact you to discuss the outcome.
 We rely on documentation from the ADF to make our assessment, however, you can provide further information before the decision is finalised.